 - The Allergies: The fur and droppings of the mice and the rats can cause allergic reactions.
 According to the ninety-seven percent of allergists: ‘The pest-free home can combat common allergy problems.’

 Lastly, if you suspect any rodent infestation in your home, it will be best that you contact a licensed pest control professional to assess the situation.
-Pesticon Pest Control offers same day and next day service.
+Pesticon Pest Control offers same day and next day service for rodent control in Toronto.